Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Introduction

 We evaluate the effectiveness and efficiency of \NAMESIMULINK in generating failure-revealing test cases.
 We compare \NAMESIMULINK with \staliro~\cite{S-Taliro}, a tool that supports automatically generated fitness functions, and \NAMEMANUAL, a customization of \NAMESIMULINK that supports manually defined fitness functions.
-We consider seven models and $27$ requirements from ARCH~2021~\cite{DBLP:conf/arch/ErnstABCDFFG0KM21,ARCHWEBSITE}, an international SBST competition for \simulink models that is held as a part of the international conference on computer safety, reliability, and security (SAFECOMP)~\cite{DBLP:conf/safecomp/2021}.
-For each requirement, we considered a set of assumptions for the inputs of the model.
+We consider seven models and $27$ requirements from ARCH~2021~\cite{DBLP:conf/arch/ErnstABCDFFG0KM21,ARCHWEBSITE}, an international SBST competition for \simulink models held as a part of the international conference on Computer Safety, Reliability, and Security (SAFECOMP)~\cite{DBLP:conf/safecomp/2021}.
+For each requirement, we consider a set of assumptions for the inputs of the model.
 In total, we compare the tools by considering $39$ assumption-requirement combinations.
-Our results show that (a)~\NAMESIMULINK performs better than the baseline tools for $\approx79\%$ of our assumption-requirement combinations, (b)~\NAMESIMULINK generates more failure-revealing test cases than \staliro (+\RQoneathenavsstaliro) and \NAMEMANUAL (+\RQoneathenavsmanual), and (c)~the difference between the performance of \NAMESIMULINK and the baseline tools is not statistically significant.
-Additionally, we assess how applicable and useful is \NAMESIMULINK in generating failure-revealing test cases for a large \simulink model.
-We consider the \simulink model of an electrical automotive software control system~\cite{automotive} developed as a part of the EcoCAR Mobility Challenge~\cite{EcoCAR}, a competition sponsored by the U.S. Department of Energy~\cite{DOE}, General Motors~\cite{GM}, and MathWorks~\cite{MathWorks}, and use the insights of a lead engineer in a large automotive company to inject a practical fault in the model.
+We considered two versions of \NAME that use different functions to combine the manual and automatic fitness values.
+Our results show that (a)~\NAMESIMULINK performs better than the baseline tools for most of our assumption-requirement combinations ($\approx74\%$ and $100\%$ for the two versions of \NAME we considered), (b)~\NAMESIMULINK generates more failure-revealing test cases than \staliro (+\RQoneathenavsstaliro and +\RQonewinsathenabestvsstaliro) and \NAMEMANUAL (+\RQoneathenavsmanual and +\RQonewinsathenabestvsmanual ), and (c)~the difference between the runtime performance of \NAMESIMULINK and the baseline tools is not statistically significant for one version of \NAME and negligible for the other.
+Additionally, we assess how applicable and useful is \NAMESIMULINK in generating failure-revealing test cases for two large \simulink models.
+The first model is an electrical automotive software control system~\cite{automotive} developed as a part of the EcoCAR Mobility Challenge~\cite{EcoCAR}, a competition sponsored by the U.S. Department of Energy~\cite{DOE}, General Motors~\cite{GM}, and MathWorks~\cite{MathWorks}.
+The second model is mechanical ventilator~\cite{Ventilator} developed by MathWorks~\cite{MathWorks}.
 We evaluate whether \NAMESIMULINK could generate any failure-revealing test cases.
-Our results show that \NAMESIMULINK could generate a failure-revealing test within practical time limits.
+Our results show that \NAMESIMULINK could generate a failure-revealing test within practical time limits for both the automotive and the ventilator models.
+We present and discuss the problems identified by the failure-revealing test cases returned by \NAMESIMULINK.